-- Treatment providers must conduct background checks for employees and contractors who have regular and direct contact with patients, clients, or residents.
+- Entities must conduct background checks for employees and contractors who have regular and direct contact with patients, clients, or residents.

-- The Department of Health Services (DHS) must conduct background checks for individuals seeking approval (such as a license, certification, or registration) to operate health care programs and services and for individuals residing in these settings as non-clients.
+- The Department of Health Services (DHS) must conduct background checks for entity operators and for non-client residents.

-- Treatment providers must investigate and report all allegations of abuse, neglect or misappropriation to the Department.
+- Entities must investigate and report any incident, allegation, or suspected occurrence of abuse, neglect or misappropriation of client property.

-- DHS screens and investigates reports of misconduct.
-If allegations are substantiated, findings are documented on the Misconduct Registry.
+- DHS screens and investigates reports from entities and the public.
+If abuse, neglect, or misappropriation of client property is substantiated, DHS' findings are documented on the Misconduct Registry.